w-pay/sdk-wpay-jvm/README.md

 ## Publishing a version

-TODO: Publishing
+- TODO: Publishing
-TODO: Version schemes, tagging
+- TODO: Tagging

 ## Adding a new variant